ansible-collections/amazon.aws/README.md

     version: 3.1.1
 ```

-or using the ansibble-galaxy command as follows
+or using the ansible-galaxy command as follows

 ```
 ansible-galaxy collection install amazon.aws:==1.0.0